rdale1/renee_dale.github.io/_pages/about.md

 ## Recent Activities ##
 ### April ###
+* I received the LSU McDaniel Scholarship to attend ASPB 2018!
 * I will be attending [SMB2018](https://www.smb2018.org/) thanks to being awarded the Landhal Travel Grant!
 * Looking forward to attending a Women in Math networking event at [NIMBioS](http://www.nimbios.org/tutorials/TT_SpatialData)!